ABOUT ORLANDO BRAVO

 ABOUT KATY BRAVO

-Katy Bravo is the co-founder of the The Bravo Family Foundation.
-Katy holds a deep appreciation for different cultures; and her travels have stimulated her passion for volunteer work, in particular related to children living in poverty-stricken areas of the world.
+Katy Bravo and her husband Orlando are the co-founders of the Bravo Family Foundation.
+Katy’s extensive experiences travelling provided her with a deep, genuine appreciation of other cultures and stimulated her passion for volunteer work, particularly with children living in poverty-stricken areas of the world.

-Katy and her husband, Orlando Bravo, started the The Bravo Family Foundation in 2013 to facilitate education in distinctly disadvantaged locales.
-One of the Foundation’s projects, now in its fifth year, is located in Kenya where Katy and Orlando have made several trips to support an orphanage and build them a much needed school.
-The Foundation has expanded its focus to include specific humanitarian causes and healthcare.
-It has recently launched Podemos “We Can” Puerto Rico Fund to assist the hurricane relief efforts in Puerto Rico.
+Katy and Orlando’s personal philanthropy began in 2013, with a commitment to strengthen educational opportunities in distinctly disadvantaged locales.
+One of their projects, now in its fifth year, is located in Kenya where Katy and Orlando have made several trips to support an orphanage and construct a much needed school.
+The Bravo’s formally established the Bravo Family Foundation in 2017 as their efforts expanded to include targeted humanitarian causes and healthcare.

 The youngest of four children, Katy grew up in the Bay Area.
-She received a BA degree in Int’l Bus.and Econ. from California Polytechnic State University in 2002.
+She received a BA degree in International Business and Economic from California Polytechnic State University in 2002.
 She and Orlando live with their son and two daughters in San Francisco, CA.